konczdev/e4-cookbook-basic-recipe/tutorials/Eclipse_RCP_Cookbook_Services_Events.md

         String invert(String input);
     }
     ```
+    __*Hint:*__
+    You can also copy the above snippet and paste it in Eclipse when having the `src` folder of the project selected in the _Project Explorer_.
+This will automatically create the package and the source file at the correct place.
 - Create the service implementation
     - _Main Menu → File → New → Class_
         - Source Folder: _org.fipro.eclipse.tutorial.service.inverter/src_